Frequently asked questions

-Advice-Only financial planning is a service model where financial planners provide unbiased, personalized financial advice to clients without selling any financial products, receiving commissions, or charging based off of assets under management (AUM).
+Advice-Only financial planning is a service model where financial advisors or planners provide unbiased, personalized financial advice to clients without selling any financial products, receiving commissions, or charging based off of assets under management (AUM).
 This ensures that the planner's recommendations are solely based on the client's best interests, and not influenced by sales incentives.

 - How does Advice-Only financial planning differ from traditional financial planning?

 Traditional financial planning often includes the sale of financial products, such as investments, insurance, or loans, where the planner may receive commissions or other incentives.
 In Advice-Only financial planning, planners focus exclusively on providing expert advice and do not sell any products or receive commissions, ensuring objectivity.

 - What services are typically offered in Advice-Only financial planning?

 Services may include budgeting and cash flow management, retirement planning, tax planning, investment advice, risk management, estate planning, education funding, and other goal-based financial planning.

 Advice-Only planners charge transparent fees for their services, which may include hourly rates, flat fees, or a retainer-based model.
 They do not receive commissions from financial product sales or other third parties.

 - Can Advice-Only financial planners help with specific financial goals or life events?